-The Art of Access seminar will explore approaches and best practice of museums and galleries in developing accessible, creative arts programmes to engage audiences with additional support needs.
-Using current case studies, we will share and discuss programme approaches, challenges and solutions including the new development of a creative art studio at the National Portrait Gallery for artists with learning disabilities and Pallant House Gallery’s long-established and ground-breaking Outside In and Partners in Art which provides opportunities for artists who see themselves as facing a barrier to the art world.
-The seminar will be an active skills-sharing session for anyone working to engage and reach new audiences and increase access to the cultural and charitable sector.
+The Art of Access seminar explored approaches and best practice of museums and galleries in developing accessible, creative arts programmes to engage audiences with additional support needs.
+Using current case studies, we shared and discuss programme approaches, challenges and solutions including the new development of a creative art studio at the National Portrait Gallery for artists with learning disabilities and Pallant House Gallery’s long-established and ground-breaking Outside In and Partners in Art which provides opportunities for artists who see themselves as facing a barrier to the art world.
+The seminar was an active skills-sharing session for anyone working to engage and reach new audiences and increase access to the cultural and charitable sector.

 25 March 2013, 11am – 17pm, Ondaatje Wing Theatre.

 11.00 Coffee and registration (Location: Education Studio, Level -2)

 11.30 Welcome by Sandy Nairne, Director of the National Portrait Gallery (Location: Ondaatje Wing Theatre, Level -2)

 11.35 Welcome and housekeeping, Lucy Ribeiro, Learning and Access Manager, National Portrait Gallery and Marc Steene, Head of Learning and Community/Deputy Director, Pallant House Gallery

 11.40 Introduction to the National Portrait Gallery’s Access Programme and new Creative Spaces project, Lucy Ribeiro, Learning and Access Manager, National Portrait Gallery, Laurence Swan, Fundraising and Office Manager, Westminster Society for People with Learning Disabilities, Mhairi Leaver, Programme Co-ordinator – Youth Services and Employment, Shape